WOWEN-DEV/fertilityawareness/ROADMAP.md

 # FertilityAwarenessAI Roadmap

-To get a grip on our technical architecture and tech stack, please refer to the [Developer Documentation: Technical Architecture and Stack Overview](https://github.com/WOWEN-DEV/fertilityawareness/blob/main/README.md#developer-documentation-technical-architecture-and-stack-overview) section in our [README.md](README.md) document.
-This document outlines development, the upcoming releases, and features planned for FertilityAwarenessAI.
-We appreciate your interest and support as we continue to make this platform more robust and user-friendly!
+For a comprehensive understanding of our technical architecture and tech stack, please refer to the [Developer Documentation: Technical Architecture and Stack Overview](https://github.com/WOWEN-DEV/fertilityawareness/blob/main/README.md#developer-documentation-technical-architecture-and-stack-overview) section in our [README.md](README.md).
+This resource offers a detailed look into our development roadmap, upcoming releases, and the features we have in the pipeline for FertilityAwarenessAI.
+To review the versions we've rolled out and their respective features, visit our [release history](https://github.com/WOWEN-DEV/fertilityawareness/releases).
+Your interest and support are invaluable as we strive to make the platform increasingly robust and user-friendly!

 # Explanation of Terms in the Roadmap